ReactiveSets/toubkal/README.md

 Incremental aggregates allow to deliver realtime OLAP cubes suitable for realtime data analysis and reporting over virtually unlimited size datasets.

+### Documentation
+This readme provides a short introcution to Connected Sets.

+The bulk of the documentation is currently embedded in the code of ````lib/pipelet.js```` for the core as well as individual pipelets' sources.

+Eventually we plan on extracting and completing this documentation to provide the following manuals:

+- An Introduction to ConnectedSets (featuring a tutorial)
+- ConnectedSets Application Architect Manual
+- ConnectedSets Pipelet Developper's Guide
+- Individual Reference Manuals for each module

 ### Installation

 From npm, latest release: